• Skip to main content

 Temperature control vs. heating

 IBN-Team 1.
-October 2014 Posts
+October 2014 IBN Building

 How to heat a building biology-based flagship project?
 A subject that has plenty of options and even more opinions.
 After careful consideration, we decided on the following concept (design by Frank Hartmann, Building System Technician, Building Biology Consulting Office IBN):